April 1, 2025

 Camo - Giving you video superpowers

-Webcams empower you to add video to your show so you can reach listeners on video-forward platforms like Instagram, TikTok, and YouTube.
-There are plenty of affordable webcams out there, but you likely already own an incredibly powerful camera in your pocket.
+Webcams empower you to add video to your podcast so you can reach listeners on video-forward platforms like Instagram, TikTok, and YouTube.
+There are plenty of affordable webcams out there for podcast beginners, but you likely already own an incredibly powerful camera in your pocket.

 Apple's Continuity Camera allows iPhone users to connect to Macs as a webcam for free.
 If you aren't fully entrenched in the Apple environment, you can purchase a lifetime license to Camo for $99 to accomplish the same thing without the OS restrictions.